ayota/ddl_nlp/README.md

 # Usage

+- Ingestion
+  - Using the controller script
+  - Pulling from individual sources
+    - Wikipedia
+    - Medical abstracts
+    - Medical textbooks
+    - Ontologies
+- Model Building
+    - To generate data-folds
+    - Cleaning text
+    - To create a model
+    - Example using Wikipedia Data
+- Running a model building pipeline with Drake
+    - Step 1: Configuration
+    - Step 2: Execution
+- Contributing Workflow

-### Ingestion (optional)
+## Ingestion (optional)

-The ingestion module pulls ontologies along with text from several sources and stores them in two files (one for ontologies, one for text).
-There is a controller script, `get_corpus.py`, which pulls data from all sources based on a set of search terms submitted via csv.
+To build a fun_3000 model off of a base corpus and ontologies you must first ingest both types of data for a given run.
+The ingestion module pulls ontologies and text from sources defined in `ingestion/ingestion_config.conf` off of keywords defined by a provided text file or, by default, our keyword selection in `data/eval_words`.
+There is a controller script, `get_corpus.py`, which pulls ontologies and text from all sources based on a set of search terms submitted via csv.

 #### Using the controller script